The Purpose of Field Education

 Evaluation of the Field Education Program

 Mid-year (January) and end-of-year (May) evaluations are required for a student to complete the requirement in supervised field education.
 The purpose of such assessments is to enable the student to learn and grow in ministry.
-These evaluations are based on the Learning Agreement developed by the student and the supervisor at the beginning of the field education experience and revised during weekly supervisory sessions.
+These evaluations are based on the Learning Covenant developed by the student and the supervisor at the beginning of the field education experience and revised during weekly supervisory sessions.

 The final evaluation must be completed and returned to the Field Education Office before the requirement can be considered satisfactorily completed.
 Forms for the evaluation process are provided by the Field Education Office.
 The evaluation can be shared with the student's sponsoring judicatory when requested, if the student's written consent has been given and confidentiality has been assured.